 With a capacity of 250 megawatt, H2-Fifty will produce 20,000 to 30,000 tons of green hydrogen from renewable energy and water.
 The hydrogen will be used in bp’s largest European refinery for desulphurization, replacing the ‘grey hydrogen’ made from fossil fuels that is currently used in this process to save up to 270,000 tons of CO2 per year.

 H2-Fifty will be an important centerpiece in the development of a hydrogen hub at the Port of Rotterdam to fuel further sustainable development in the industrial zone.
 Large-scale electrolyzers will be connected to offshore wind farms at the Port’s ‘conversion park’, after which the hydrogen will be distributed to industries throughout the Port area via a central pipeline called the hydrogen backbone.
 Together, the projects will save millions of tons of CO2 in one of Europe’s largest port areas.

-Due to its importance for the development of hydrogen technology and reduction of CO2 emissions, the H2-Fifty project is supported by the Dutch Ministry of Economic Affairs and Climate Policy (Topsector Energiesubsidie).
+Due to its contribution to the reduction of European CO2 emissions, the project receives support as an ‘Important Project of Common European Interest’ (IPCEI).
+H2-Fifty is also supported by the Top Sector Energy of the Dutch Ministry of Economic Affairs and Climate Change.